Ferm0494/react-performant-forms/README.md

 - [useForm](https://github.com/Ferm0494/react-peformant-forms/blob/main/docs/useFormHook.md):
   - Keep track of all your **child inputs** within your **parent component**
-  - Input Errors, Server Errors within your inputs & Ability to memoize handlers via memoized handlers.
+  - Input Errors, Server Errors within your inputs & Ability to memoize handlers disregarding if other input changes (Happens when your parent component renders),
   - Ability to change error messages on inputs.
   - Submission & validation.
-  - Debounce support and much more!
+  - **Debounce** support and much more!

 - [usePaginatedScroll](https://github.com/Ferm0494/react-peformant-forms/blob/main/docs/usePaginatedScroll.md):
   - Keep data, pagination and loading state within a paginated scrollable container.